jayk-gupta/web-resources-project/README.md

 4. pnpm dev (This will launch the project in your local browser or terminal)

 # Adding new resource
+1. Navigate to the database folder in the src folder.
-1. Navigate to the appropriate section directory (videos, websites or challenges etc) based on the type of resource you want to add.
+2. Navigate to the appropriate section directory (videos, websites or challenges etc) based on the type of resource you want to add.
+3. Each directory has technology json file
-2. Create a new file for your resource, using a meaningful and descriptive name.
+3. Create a new object for your resource in the appropriate json file.
-3. Make sure the file format is compatible with the section (e.g., for videos, consider using .jsx or .md).
+4. Add the details of your resource: title,description,link,image link.